calvinraveenthran/FreshBites/README.md

 # FreshBites
 An application for students to order home cooked meals from chefs around town.
-I used mainly 3 third party extensions which are Parse, PayPal and SWRevealViewController
+I used mainly 3 third party extensions which are Parse, PayPal and SWRevealViewController.
+I want to thank Nayeem Zen (github nayeemzen) & Rajaie Alkorani (github rajaie) for working with me throughout this application.
+It still needs a few fixes.
+I am hoping to

+1) Migrate from parse to my own backend server
+2) Introduce push notifications
+3) update UI for text insertions

 ![Screenshot](/FreshBitesScreenShots/1.jpg)